 CLEP examinations are computer-based and 90 minutes in length, with the exception of College Composition, which is 120 minutes in length.
+For specific details on what each exam covers, sample questions, and additional resources, click here.
+You can also download the Information for Test Takers guide.
 The CLEP Official Study Guide is available to help you prepare for the exams.
 There are also downloadable CLEP Individual Study Guides for each subject.
 You can also download a free CLEP Sampler to practice taking the tests on the computer.
 Other free resources can be found at http://www.collegeboard.com/student/testing/clep/prep_r.html.
-Download the free brochure, Information for Candidates, for information about CLEP along with the registration form and instructions for completing it, or download the registration form by itself.

-Varsity Tutor offers practice tests, flashcards, and a "question of the day" at http://www.varsitytutors.com/practice-tests.
+- Varsity Tutors offers practice tests, flashcards, and a "question of the day".